drnighthan/PIA_LocalHost_Windows/README.md

         └── ...
 ```
 ### 2.1.mklink_of_SDwebUI(optional).ps1
-If you already have SDwebUI, you can run this code to link the ckpt path of SDwebUI with the PIA ckpt path.
+If you already have SDwebUI, you can run this code to link the ckpt/lora path of SDwebUI with the PIA ckpt/lora path.

 ## Usage
 ### 3.local_run.ps1